Leveraging the Power of Place

 Oakland Thrives (OT) is a public/private partnership between the City of Oakland, Alameda County, Oakland Unified School District, Kaiser Permanente, and community stakeholders to make Oakland’s children, families, and communities the healthiest in the nation.
 OT is the backbone organization that convenes decision makers to collaborate on policies that get results for Oakland families.
 Racial equity, community engagement, and data guide their work in five policy areas: health, wealth, education, housing, and safety.

-Family Independence Initiative (FII) trusts and invests directly in families experiencing poverty as they work individually and collectively to guide themselves out.
-Through its technology platform, UPTogether, FII members build and strengthen their social networks and access unrestricted capital they can use to accomplish their goals.
-FII seeks to transform stereotypes, beliefs, and policies to boost long-term socioeconomic mobility in communities that have been undervalued for far too long.
+UpTogether trusts and invests directly in families experiencing poverty as they work individually and collectively to guide themselves out.
+Through UpTogether’s technology platform, members build and strengthen their social networks and access unrestricted capital they can use to accomplish their goals.
+UpTogether seeks to transform stereotypes, beliefs, and policies to boost long-term socioeconomic mobility in communities that have been undervalued for far too long.

 Fresno Cradle to Career